 Which options do I have to participate in the auctions?

 I am already an EEX member and admitted to the EUA spot market.
 Am I automatically eligible to bid in the auctions?

 All EEX members, including admitted EUA Spot members, must in addition prove their eligibility in the Phase 3 Auctions via the Eligibility Form.
 Furthermore, EEX may request supporting documents such as verification of your Union Registry account, current versions of your company’s annual report and extract from the commercial registry.

 I am already an EEX member but not currently admitted to the EUA spot market.
 What do I have to do in order to participate in the auctions?

-EEX members may contact their responsible Key Account Manager from the EEX Sales Team in Leipzig, London, Madrid, Milan, Paris or Chicago to be guided through the admission process.
+EEX members may contact their responsible Key Account Manager from the EEX Sales Team in Leipzig, London, Madrid, Milan, Oslo or Paris to be guided through the admission process.
 Alternatively EEX members may directly contact the single admission team of EEX and ECC for the EUA spot market.
 This will include the completion of some basic forms in order to identify two persons responsible for registry transaction requests, ordering a technical connection and identifying an authorised trader for the spot market.

 Once setup is complete, EEX Market Supervision will send the member their login details for EUA spot trading and for the auction platform.
-There is no extra cost for existing members to join the spot market
+There is no extra cost for existing members to join the spot market.

 I would like to become an EEX member in order to participate in the auctions.
 What do I have to do?